Make hot and spicy chicken broth for soup: make January better

 - Once chicken is cool enough to handle, remove skin and shred meat, and set aside for soup.

 - Here’s if you want to do two broths for the price of one: Transfer skin and bones and cartilaginous parts to a large crock-pot and cover with water.
 Add the following to the pot, turn on “low” and let simmer for 24 hours: 2 carrots, scrubbed and chopped, one medium onion, quartered, handful of fresh parsley, 2 bay leaves, 1 tsp of peppercorns, 2 stalks of celery with leaves, chopped.

 - Back to your original stock: Let it cool, then strain through a colander into a large bowl, pressing on the solids.
 Discard solids.
 Chill broth, removing congealed fat from the top.

 - You are ready to make soup!
 Or freeze broth in freezer containers for up to 3 months

-Hey, You!
-Come back and check in when I share with you the recipe for the fabulous spicy chicken and veg soup that I made with this broth.
+the fabulous spicy chicken and veg soup that I made with this broth.
 I just made it yesterday.
-I loved it.
+I love it.

 - Appliance Despair, Part I: a journal entry, circa kitchen remodel (private!)